Li-H-R/Triple-M/README.md

 This is a Triple-M training and visualization model, containing datasets with varying training sizes.
 It can be run automatically using a Python script.
-The index file is used to exclude anomalies from the normal data.